 This makes sure you're putting the patches where debian expects them.
 The tutorial tells us:

-"quilt works in the source tree.
+works in the source tree.
 There's no copying large trees around.
 There's also no need to always keep the source tree clean of unapplied changes just to be able to extract a diff with SVN.

-To achieve this, however, quilt needs to know which files are contained in each patch.
+needs to know which files are contained in each patch.
 The workflow is as follows:

-1. you tell quilt that you start working on a given patch
+that you start working on a given patch - you work on that patch

-3. you tell quilt that you're done"
+that you're done"

 voytek@voytek ~/src/mintbackup $ quilt new python-apt-api-changes.patch